 In general, detection of specific IgM antibody in neonates suggests congenital infection.
 Maternal IgG crosses the placenta, but IgM does not.
 Detection of Toxoplasma-specific IgA antibodies is more sensitive than IgM in congenitally infected infants, but it is available only at special reference facilities (eg, Toxoplasma Serology Laboratory, Palo Alto Research Institute, Palo Alto, CA).
 An expert should be consulted when fetal or congenital infection is suspected.

 Toxoplasma are occasionally demonstrated histologically.
 Tachyzoites, which are present during acute infection, take up Giemsa or Wright stain but may be difficult to find in routine tissue sections.
 Tissue cysts do not distinguish acute from chronic infection.
 Toxoplasma must be distinguished from other intracellular organisms, such as Histoplasma Histoplasmosis Histoplasmosis is a pulmonary and hematogenous disease caused by Histoplasma capsulatum; it is often chronic and usually follows an asymptomatic primary infection.
-Symptoms are those of pneumonia... read more , Trypanosoma cruzi Chagas Disease Chagas disease is infection with Trypanosoma cruzi, transmitted by Triatominae bug bites or, less commonly, via ingestion of sugar cane juice or foods contaminated with infected Triatominae... read more , and Leishmania Leishmaniasis Leishmaniasis is caused by species of Leishmania.
+Symptoms are those... read more , Trypanosoma cruzi Chagas Disease Chagas disease is infection with Trypanosoma cruzi, transmitted by Triatominae bug bites or, less commonly, via ingestion of sugar cane juice or foods contaminated with infected Triatominae... read more , and Leishmania Leishmaniasis Leishmaniasis is caused by species of Leishmania.
 Manifestations include cutaneous, mucosal, and visceral syndromes.
-Cutaneous leishmaniasis causes painless chronic skin lesions ranging from... read more .
+Cutaneous leishmaniasis causes painless chronic skin lesions ranging... read more .
 Polymerase chain reaction (PCR) tests for parasite DNA in blood, cerebrospinal fluid (CSF), or amniotic fluid are available at several reference laboratories.
 PCR-based analysis of amniotic fluid is the preferred method to diagnose toxoplasmosis during pregnancy.